Multiplicative structures of the immaculate basis of non-commutative symmetric functions: Product of an immaculate function with a ribbon function

-For two compositions $\alpha$ and $\beta$ with $\alpha_i \geq \beta_i$ for all $i$, we view the skew diagram $\alpha/\beta$ as the diagram of $\alpha$ with the cells of $\beta$ removed (and $\beta$ is embedded in the upper left corner of $\alpha$). \begin{Definition} A composition tableau is a map from the cells of $\alpha/\beta$ to ${\mathbb N}$.
-The shape of the tableau is $\alpha/\beta$ and is denoted $sh(T)$.
-The content of the tableau is an integer vector where the $i^{th}$ entry is equal to the number of $i$'s which appear in the tableau; this vector is denoted $c(T)$.
-A tableau is called {\it immaculate} if the entries in each row are weakly increasing from left to right and the entries in the first column are strictly increasing if they are read from top to bottom.
-The {\it reading word} of the tableau (denoted $read(T)$) is the word of entries read starting in the top row from right to left, then proceeding down the rows.
-An immaculate tableau is {\it standard} if the reading word is a permutation of the numbers 1 through $|\alpha|-|\beta|$.
-The {\it descent set} of a standard immaculate tableau is the set of all positive integers $j$ which appear in a row above $j+1$.
-The {\it descent composition} of a standard immaculate tableau $T$ is the composition associated with the descent set under the map $\mathcal{D}$.
-It will be denoted $D(T)$.
+A \emph{composition tableau} is a map from the cells of $\alpha/\beta$ to ${\mathbb N}$.
+(Note that there is more than one definitions of ``composition tableau'' in the literature.)
+The \emph{shape} $\alpha/\beta$ of the tableau is denoted $sh(T)$.
+The \emph{content} of the tableau is the integer vector whose $i^{th}$ entry is equal to the number of $i$'s appearing in the tableau, and it is denoted $c(T)$.
+The \emph{reading word} of the tableau, denoted $\read(T)$, is the word formed by reading the entries in each row from right to left, starting from the top row and moving down.